Understanding Employee Journey Mapping for Better Engagement

 Since this is a long process taking into account many stages, manually handling it can be tedious.
-So, it is better if the process gets automated unto your system.
-Here, the system should automatically ask for feedback when an employee reaches a milestone or things as such.
+So, it is better if the process gets automated into your system.
+Here, the system should automatically ask for feedback when an employee reaches a milestone or things.

-Once these steps are over, comes the turn to follow-up on the feedback and find ways to improve upon it.
-Come up with innovative ideas that will resonate well with your employees, and next time around, implement those to compare results.
+Once these steps are over, follow up on the feedback and find ways to improve upon it.
+Come up with innovative ideas that will resonate well with your employees.
+Next time around, implement those to compare results.